 - a.
 The personal information controller shall notify the Commission by submitting a report, whether written or electronic, containing the required information.
 The personal information controller shall also include in the report the name of a designated representative and his or her contact information.
 In case of submission by electronic mail, the personal information controller shall ensure secure transmission. - b.
-All security incidents shall be documented even if not covered by the notification requirements.
-These should include the facts surrounding the incidents, effects and the remedial actions taken.
+All security incident or security breach shall be documented even if not covered by the notification requirements.
+For security breach, these should include the facts surrounding the incidents, effects and the remedial actions taken.
+For other security incidents, aggregated data shall constitute sufficient compliance.
 These reports shall be made available upon demand.
-An electronic copy shall be submitted to the Commission annually.
+An electronic summary shall be submitted to the Commission annually.